 Govt authorises 10 intel, security agencies to monitor, decrypt ‘any’ computers

-New Delhi, Dec 21: The government has authorised 10 central agencies to intercept, monitor and decrypt all the data contained in “any” computer system and asserted that this was being done to prevent “any unauthorised use of these powers”.
+New Delhi, Dec 21: The government on Friday said it has authorised 10 central agencies to intercept, monitor and decrypt all the data contained in “any” computer system and asserted that this was being done to prevent “any unauthorised use of these powers”.

-The order was passed late night Thursday by the 'cyber and information security' division of the Union Home ministry under the authority of Home Secretary Rajiv Gauba.
+The order was brought out by the ‘cyber and information security’ division of the ministry under the authority of Home Secretary Rajiv Gauba.

 Section 69 of the IT Act deals with the “power to issue directions for interception or monitoring or decryption of any information through any computer resource”.